skellis46/slipbox/artistic research and ecosystems.md

 This invitation is a trap even if it was not intended as such.
 It is a trap because the tautological expectation when we write about artistic practices is that that we will focus on our practices.
 We rarely if ever write about how our work is part of a community of artistic practice.
 We are more likely to write about it as part of non-adjacent communities that seem to validate the quality of our work.
 Perhaps it is not surprising that in such a nascent methodological form in the academy we would choose to frame our artistic practices in relation to cultural and philosophical authorities.
 We lean on them to prop up the status of our work.

 Here is some evidence.
 In Volume 26 of JAR[^jar] -- the Journal for Artistic Research -- there are six expositions of practice.
-None mention any other practitioner or artwork except for Szanto and Sicotte who only refer to each other's artistic practices.[@davidszanto-2022-researchcreation] The list of people their expositions mention is predictable: Ricoeur, Foucault, Baudelaire, Delueze and Guattari, Benjamin, Bergson, Debord, Butler, etc.
+None mention any other practitioner or artwork except for Szanto and Sicotte who only refer to each other's artistic practices.[@davidszanto-2022-researchcreation] The list of people mentioned in the six expositions is predictable: Ricoeur, Foucault, Baudelaire, Delueze and Guattari, Benjamin, Bergson, Debord, Butler, etc.

 I did not cherry pick Volume 26 of JAR.[^phd] The phenomenon is endemic to journals that focus on or include practice: Choreographic Practices (a journal I co-edit), Journal for Embodied Research and the Journal of Dance and Somatic Practices are more or less the same.
 Any exceptions will likely prove the rule.

-We now have a near endless supply of _sui generis_ practices, each in an isolate enemy-less battle for newness and the status of original research with the names of well-known theoreticians used as "talismans".[Chamberlain, in @thomson-2003-practice p.176] What does this decision to write almost exclusively in relation to authority figures outside our communities of practice say about the interests, confidence and  responsibilities of practice researchers?
+We now have a near endless supply of _sui generis_ practices, each in an isolated enemy-less battle for newness and the status of original research with the names of well-known theoreticians used as "talismans".[Chamberlain, in @thomson-2003-practice p.176] What does this decision to write almost exclusively in relation to authority figures outside our communities of practice say about the interests, confidence and  responsibilities of practice researchers?
 And what does it do to the integrity of the field as a whole?

-When we argue from authority to establish the bona fides of our practice research we choose to frame our work by drawing extractive lines from those authorities to our artworks.
-Such framing only serves the needs and desires of the practice researcher, and the one-way lines render our artistic work untouched and inert.
+When we argue from authority[^anna] to establish the bona fides of our practice research we choose to frame our work by drawing extractive lines from those authorities to our artworks.
+Such framing only serves the needs and desires of the practice researcher, and the one-way lines render our artistic work inert and untouched.
 Our practice research exists in isolated bubbles, with no exchange, no history and no development of understanding through time.

 ## Ecosystems and the most basic (and moral) of research intentions